 Coffee grounds are rich in nitrogen and also contain potassium, magnesium, and calcium, all of which are great for the plant’s growth.
 Just sprinkle the grounds on the soil, and you’re done!
 You can use it on plants like pothos, philodendron, roses, and jade plants.

 Have a look at the houseplants that love coffee here

 11. Water Bottle Hack

 If you are a constant traveler, then you can use this hack to make sure your plants are watered when you are away.

-Fill a bottle with water and poke it in the pot, upside down, after making tiny holes on the cap.
-The water will seep through, keeping the plant watered when you are away!
+Fill a bottle with water and insert it in the soil, upside down, after making tiny holes on the cap.
+The water will seep through it, keeping the plant watered when you are away!

 Here are some brilliant hacks to water your plants when you are away

 Thanks to its high potassium content, charcoal acts as a soil conditioner.
 It is a great soil additive and can be used as mulch too.
 Using activated charcoal with water also helps in detoxifying the soil by clearing the buildup.
 You can also use it to neutralize the harmful effect of pesticides, thanks to its absorption qualities.

 Check out our article on some amazing charcoal uses in the garden here